ToriiX/miniprojects/README.md

 <br>

-### Which regions had the most rocket alarms going off?
+### Which regions had the highest count of rocket alarms going off?

 <br>